Strength and Conditioning Certifications in 2021 - The Best!

 Continuing Education Requirements

-As with most certifications, there is an expiration date and a renewal policy attached to your S&C credentials.
+As with most certifications, there is an expiration date and a renewal requirement attached to your S&C credentials.

-Let’s take a look at the re-cert conditions for each of these.
+Let’s take a look at the recertification conditions for each of these.

 CertificationRequired CEUsCertification PeriodRecertification Fee